On the Beach (Chris Rea song)

 In 1988, Rea re-recorded "On the Beach" for his album New Light Through Old Windows and released it as a single.
 Produced by Rea and Jon Kelly, it reached No. 12 in the UK and No. 18 in Ireland.
 In 1989, it reached No. 9 on the US Billboard Adult Contemporary chart.

 Background

 "On the Beach" was inspired by the Spanish island Formentera off the coast of Ibiza.
 Speaking to Songfacts, Rea said, "That's where me and my wife became me and my wife.
 That's what it's about.
 Yeah, I was 'between the eyes of love.'
 It's a lovely island if ever you're in Europe."

 Critical reception

+Upon its release, Roger Holland of Sounds called "On the Beach" a "bland and fraudulently sincere miasma".
 In a retrospective review of the On the Beach album, Rob Caldwell of AllMusic described the song as the "standout track", adding that the original version was "the most evocative, a little slower and more meditative than [the] others."
 He recommended the song further by selecting it as an AMG Pick Track.
 Mike DeGagne, in an AllMusic review of New Light Through Old Windows commented that the song, along with "Let's Dance", "represent a lean toward a more commercial sound."